 October 13, 2017

-So what I’m proposing here is something completely different: Savory Baked Pumpkin.
-This particular recipe has absolutely no “pumpkin spice” flavor, and makes a perfect side dish for your Fall table.
+What I’m proposing here is something completely different: Savory Baked Pumpkin.
+This particular recipe has absolutely no “pumpkin spice” flavor, and makes a perfect side dish for your fall table.

 Nutritionally, pumpkin is considered to be a superfood.
 Pumpkin is rich in potassium, and contains loads of beta carotene, which is not only great for your eyes, it neutralizes free radicals that cause cellular damage and cancer.

 Beta carotene provides benefits to your skin, helping you maintain a more youthful appearance.
 You can use cooked pumpkin as a facial masque to nourish the skin directly.

 Pumpkin is rich in fiber, pretty awesome for your digestive system, plus it helps you feel full longer.
 If you’re trying to lose weight, eat pumpkin.
 It tastes so rich and satisfying that you won’t feel deprived.